Petrimus/ip_fetch_test/README.md

 2. Open vs code
 3. Open index.html by right clicking it.
 There are no servers installed so you have refresh the page when change the code.
-4. Inside myFunction.js file is function myFetchFunction.
-Write your code inside of it.Use addContent([string]) function to display on web site.
+4. Inside myFunction.js file is a function myFetchFunction.
+Write your code inside of it.Use addContent(["string"]) function to display on web site.
 It adds a <div> element with string content to the site.

 API is served at https://ip-json-server.ey.r.appspot.com/api/[YOUR_CHOICE].